 Types and Kinds of Injection Molding

 It’s possible to use many different types of plastic in the injection process.
 Various plastics have unique properties that can stand up to a variety of environments and use cases.
 The majority of plastics used in the industry are known as amorphous plastics.
-These include:

 - Acrylonitrile Butadiene Styrene (ABS): Impact-resistant and rigid, used in Legos and some cars.